a6usar1f/getting-cleaning-data/README.md

 Line 29: Combining all data into one dataset.

-Lines 32 - 36: Searching for variable columns of the data set which compute the mean and standrad deviation of measurements.
+Lines 32 - 36: Searching for variable columns of the data set which compute the mean and standard deviation of measurements.
 The indicator for this search is the phrases 'mean()' and 'std()' within some variable names in the original dataset.

 Lines 39 - 40: Based on the search result, a new dataset is extracted from the original dataset.